Illustration of Peanut Butter Frosting for Chocolate and Banana Cakes

 Is this frosting good for piping?

-It can be, though it is best for simple swirls rather than intricate decorative work.
-If you need a firmer frosting, add more powdered sugar and chill briefly.
+Yes, though it is best for simple swirls and basic shapes.
+If you want a firmer texture for decorating, add a little more powdered sugar and chill it briefly.

 You can, but the result will be different.
-Butter gives the frosting structure and a creamier finish.
-A butter-free version will usually be softer and less stable.
+Butter adds structure, smoothness, and a more stable finish.
+A butter-free version is usually softer and less reliable for cakes.

 Does this work with natural peanut butter?

-Yes, but the texture may vary.
-Stir the peanut butter very well before measuring, and expect to adjust the sugar and liquid more carefully.
+Yes, but the texture can vary.
+Stir the peanut butter very well before measuring, and be prepared to adjust the sugar and liquid more carefully.

 How do I keep banana cake from getting soggy under the frosting?

-Make sure the cake is fully cooled before frosting.
-If the banana cake is very moist, a slightly thicker frosting layer can help protect the surface without soaking in.
+Make sure the cake is completely cool before frosting.
+If the banana cake is especially moist, a slightly thicker frosting layer can help protect the surface.

 Can I freeze peanut butter frosting?

 Yes.
-Freeze it in an airtight container, then thaw it in the refrigerator and re-whip before using.
-The texture may need a splash of milk to come back together.
+Freeze it in an airtight container, thaw it in the refrigerator, then re-whip before using.
+You may need a small splash of milk to bring it back to the right texture.

 Conclusion